gabi-250/ras/README.md

 An x86-64 assembler implemented in Rust.

+**This is work in progress, and known to be buggy and far from feature complete.**

 ## Example usage

 The [examples] directory of the [ras-x86] crate contains a couple of usage